Toasted-Den/subtitle-cleaner/README.md

 Processed files will be saved in their respective locations with the suffix `_processed.srt`.

 ## If you have any questions...

-Feel free to add me on Discord and I can try to help you out.
+Feel free to add me on Discord, and I can try to help you out.
 Discord: toastedden OR Toasted Den#0001

-## Also check out my [webisite](https://toastedden.com/)!
+## Also check out my [website](https://toastedden.com/)!

-*Paint me yellow and call me fucking sunshine, you've made it to the bottom!*
+*Paint me yellow and call me sunshine; you've made it to the bottom!*